What is Autism Spectrum Disorder?

 - Redirect self-stimulatory or perseveration (e.g., if a child lines up blocks, redirect to building with blocks)

 “Prompts” elicit a correct response.
 You may start with heavy (physical) prompts, than fade to less heavy (verbal) prompts until the child masters the task, and ultimately completes the task independently.

-“Reinforcers” increase the frequency of a desired behavior.
+“Reinforcers” increase the frequency of the desired behavior.
 Reinforcers are used to help teach and motivate a child to learn.
 We are born with responses to PRIMARY REINFORCERS (e.g., foods, drinks).
 We learn to respond to SECONDARY REINFORCERS (e.g., praise, hugs, toys).
 A “REINFORCER ASSESSMENT” may be used to determine which toys are the most reinforcing for a particular child.
 For example, from a pile of 20 toys, choices are offered to the child two-by-two.
 Then, from the resulting pile of 10 toys, the procedure is repeated to determine the child’s “Top 5” toy preferences.
-These would be used reinforce positive behavior.
+These would be used to reinforce positive behavior.